Lead Generation Glossary: 100 Terms You Ought To Know

-Both lead generation and lead nurturing are crucial for a marketer.
-But there are so many terms that even seasoned marketers get confused every once in a while.
-So, we thought of making things easier for you by creating a glossary of 100 important terms that anyone who works in lead generation and lead nurturing ought to know.
+Lead generation and lead nurturing are crucial for a marketer.
+But there are many terms that even seasoned marketers often end up confused and exhausted.
+Hence, we thought of making things easier for all of you.
+Here is a glossary of 100 important terms that anyone who works in lead generation and leads nurturing ought to know.

-#1 A/B testing: A/B testing is done to test two or more versions of the same webpage in order to determine which version performs better.
-It helps understand the effectiveness of changes in design or content of web pages by comparing the performance of multiple versions.
-Apart from web pages, A/B testing is also used to optimize emails, forms etc.
+#1 A/B testing: A/B testing is done to test two or more versions of the same webpage to determine which version performs better.
+As a matter of fact, it helps to understand the effectiveness of changes in design or content of web pages by comparing the performance of multiple versions.

 #2 AIDA: AIDA is an acronym for Awareness, Interest, Desire, and Action.
 The AIDA model represents the cognitive stages an individual goes through in the buying process.

-#3 API: Application Programming Interface or API stands for a software-to-software interface that allows information to be passed from one system to another.
-In the context of lead gen, APIs can help you a lot if you want to transfer lead info between two tools or platforms.
+#3 Application Programming Interface (API): API stands for a software-to-software interface that allows information to be passed from one system to another.
+By and large, in the context of lead generation, APIs can help you a lot if you want to transfer lead info between two tools or platforms.

-#4 Assessment: Assessment is a type of interactive content that uses the question-answer format to gather relevant information about a prospect.
-Upon completion, a tailored result is provided based on user’s input.
-They are a great way to generate leads while also profiling the lead and sending them targeted content.
+#4 Assessment: It is a type of interactive content that uses the Q&A format to gather relevant information about a prospect.
+On the basis of user's inputs, a tailored result is created.
+Furthermore, the data collected can help marketers profile their leads and send content that matches their buyer's persona.

 #5 Asset: It includes any kind of material aligned to a buyer’s journey and used to educate and engage the user.
 For instance, brochures, interactive content, webinars, videos, tutorials, guides, e-books, reports, infographics etc.

-#6 Authority: It is easier to generate more leads if you are seen as an authority or an established entity in your industry.
-It’s the other people’s faith in your brand that will make others buy from you.
+#6 Authority: Authority means how much influence you have on other people that they buy from you.
+For that matter, this authority can stem from how trustworthy and credible your brand is.
 Some ways you can make your authority visible is by publishing original research, testimonials, certifications, badges on your website.

 #7 Awareness stage: In a buying cycle, this stage is where people identify their challenge or an opportunity they want to pursue.
-They also decide whether or not the goal or challenge should be a priority.
-Marketers aim to generate leads at this stage with high-level lead magnets intended to educate.
+Furthermore, they also decide whether or not the goal or challenge should be a priority.
+In this regard, marketers aim to generate leads through lead magnets that are educational and create awareness.

 #8 Blogging: It means maintaining a blog where one can post about a wide range of topics related to the industry they are a part of.
 It is a core component of inbound marketing strategy as it bumps up SEO, website traffic and also aids in lead generation.